cifra-city/rest-sso/docs/web/docs/RegistrationCompleteDataAttributes.md

 ### NewRegistrationCompleteDataAttributes

-`func NewRegistrationCompleteDataAttributes(firstPassword string, secondPassword string, email string, username string, ) *RegistrationCompleteDataAttributes`
+`func NewRegistrationCompleteDataAttributes(password string, email string, username string, ) *RegistrationCompleteDataAttributes`

 NewRegistrationCompleteDataAttributes instantiates a new RegistrationCompleteDataAttributes object This constructor will assign default values to properties that have it defined,